microsoft/vscode-codicons/README.md

 # Visual Studio Code - Codicons

 This tool takes the Visual Studio Code icons and converts them into an font using the [icon-font-generator](https://github.com/Workshape/icon-font-generator).
-All icons are stored under `src > icons`.
-The mappings of the class names and unicode characters are stored in `src/template/mapping.json` as well as the default styles under `src/template/styles.hbs`.

 ## How to use
 You can use the [npm package](https://www.npmjs.com/package/vscode-codicons) and install into your project via `npm i vscode-codicons` or you can copy the icon files from the `dist` folder.